Russian dancer gets six years for Bolshoi acid attack

 The imposing colonnaded building housing its main stage, a stone's throw from Red Square and the Kremlin, only reopened last year after a long renovation dogged by accusations of waste and corruption.

-In a courtroom confrontation, Filin said Dmitrichenko had spread false allegations that he had played favorites and had love affairs with ballerinas.
+In a courtroom confrontation, Filin said Dmitrichenko had spread false allegations that he had played favourites and had love affairs with ballerinas.

-The judge also pointed to testimony that said Dmitrichenko had accused Filin of favoritism in the distribution of grants.
+The judge also pointed to testimony that said Dmitrichenko had accused Filin of favouritism in the distribution of grants.

 In an effort to end the scandals, the Russian government dismissed the theatre's longtime director Anatoly Iksanov in July, and the Bolshoi declined to renew its contract with Tsiskaridze, who had feuded with both Iksanov and Filin.